 5. Tour Harlem and attend a Gospel Mass

 Exploring Harlem with a guide is one of the best experiences you can have in New York, as you will find everything that many tourists miss by only seeing Manhattan during their trip.
-In addition, you will be able to attend an authentic Gospel Mass and feel the enormous spirituality that is lived in the churches of the neighborhood, with services so intense that they are a spectacle.
+In addition, you can attend an authentic Gospel Mass and feel the enormous spirituality that is lived in the churches of the neighborhood, with services so intense that they are a spectacle.

-If you want to tour this neighborhood on your own, I recommend that you take note of the essential things to see and do in Harlem to make sure you don't miss anything, and also take advantage of this list with the best places to eat in Harlem and this one with the best places to listen to music in Harlem.
+If you want to tour this neighborhood on your own, I recommend that you take note of the essential things to see and do in Harlem to make sure you do not miss anything.
+Ah! and also take advantage of this list with the best places to eat in Harlem and this one with the best places in Harlem to listen to music.

 6. Take a trip to Niagara Falls

-While not something to do in New York, it's a great way to take advantage of your trip to the East Coast of the United States to cross off the list of one of the world's most impressive natural wonders.
+Although it's not something to do in New York, it's a great way to take advantage of your trip to the East Coast of the United States to cross off the list one of the most impressive natural wonders of the world.

 Niagara Falls tours are a great option to complete your trip to the Big Apple with a great dose of nature in its purest form.
 Accompanied by an expert guide and with transportation included from and to Manhattan, they are the best option to visit one of the most spectacular National Parks in the United States.

-Surely you count visiting Central Park among your plans in New York, but do you know what not to miss once you get there?
+Surely you count visiting Central Park among your New York City plans, but do you know what not to miss once you get there?
 Stroll through the Conservatory Gardens, a European-style garden with beautiful fountains and statues, Belvedere Castle, a small castle located at the highest point of the park with beautiful views, and Bethesda Terrace and its fountain, a marvel of architecture where you can take some spectacular photos.

-Its extension is enormous, so to help you orient yourself in the best possible way, I have prepared this guide about the park.
-15 things to do in Central Park.
+Its extension is huge, so to help you orient yourself in the best possible way, I have prepared this guide on 17 things to do in Central Park.
 You have many options to tour this wonderful park, but a very special one is, for example, a carriage ride through Central Park.

-In general, I recommend you to rent a bike (snow permitting) and spend a few hours getting lost in the lungs of Manhattan.
+In general, I recommend that you rent a bike (snow permitting) and spend a few hours to get lost in the lung of Manhattan.
 Let's roll!

-But if you are traveling with children, you can't miss the Central Park Zoo, a place where you can meet the most exotic species, both animal and wild.
-With your tickets for the Central Park Zoo you will be able to access the main zoo, another one specially designed for children and also the 4-D theater.
+But if you are traveling with children, you can not miss the Central Park Zoo, a place to meet the most exotic species, both animal and wild.
+With your tickets for the Central Park Zoo you will have access to the main zoo, another one specially designed for children and also to the 4-D theater.

-8. SUMMIT One Vanderbilt Observatory Opens: Midtown's Newest Observatory
+8. Inauguration of SUMMIT One Vanderbilt Observatory: Midtown's newest observatory

 Yes, you read that right.
-A few months after New York inaugurated the glassed-in observation deck the Edge, we are once again faced with an opening that has left everyone open-mouthed: SUMMIT is a spectacular observation deck that you can't miss, both for the views it offers of Manhattan and for the incredible architecture of the building itself.
+A few months after New York inaugurated the glass-enclosed observation deck the Edge, we are once again facing an opening that has left everyone open-mouthed: SUMMIT is a spectacular observation deck that you can't miss, both for the views it offers of Manhattan and for the incredible architecture of the building itself.

 Here everything is designed for the visitor's enjoyment: perspectives with mirrors and glass for you to take the best photos, glassed-in viewpoints for you to feel the vertigo in first person, ultramodern elevators for you to feel the adrenaline in your body?
 I won't tell you more.
 If you want to organize your visit, check out this article on how to go up to the new SUMMIT One Vanderbilt observation deck.

-9. Have a picnic at another of Mahattan's parks: Bryant Park
+9. Have a picnic in another of Mahattan's parks: Bryant Park

-If you thought that in New York there were no green areas beyond Central Park, you were wrong.
+If you thought there was no green space in New York beyond Central Park, you were wrong.
 Along its long streets and avenues you will find small squares and parks where you will see a large crowd of New Yorkers strolling, playing sports or having a picnic on a break from work.
 If I have to choose my favorite among the best parks in New York (after, of course, the obligatory visit to Central Park) is Bryant Park.

 This linear park, built on old railroad tracks, crosses the Chelsea neighborhood with a walkway flanked by floral arrangements and views of the surrounding buildings and the Hudson River to the south.
-Touring it is a different way to walk around New York and I recommend you include it in a walk around Chelsea.
+Walking along it is a different way to stroll around New York and I recommend you include it in a walk around Chelsea.

-In this article about Guide to the High Line in New York City I tell you some tips to walk it, where to stop to eat or to contemplate the best views and I give you a proposed itinerary so you don't miss the most important things.
+In this article about Guide to the High Line in New York City I tell you some tips for touring it, where to stop to eat or to contemplate the best views and I give you a proposed itinerary so you don't miss the most important things.

 Times Square needs no introduction: neon lights, giant screens and lots of people.
-It can be overwhelming and wonderful in equal parts, but it sure doesn't leave you indifferent.
+It can be equal parts overwhelming and wonderful, but it sure doesn't leave you indifferent.
 It's definitely a place to get lost in during your visit to New York, and even more so at night, when the buildings shine brightly and the magic of New York begins to shine through.

-What else to see and do in Manhattan
+What else can you see and do in Manhattan?

 Although it may seem that I am pulling cliché, Times Square is undoubtedly an emblematic place of the city.
 But fortunately, Manhattan holds many other corners (some surprising, others we have seen thousands of times in the movies) that will leave us amazed.
 If you do not know where to start, I leave you a practical guide on the top things to do and see in Manhattan so you can organize your visit.